Vaibhav99mishra/Lung_Infection_Detection_Using_CNN/README.md

 # Lung_Infection_Detection_Using_CNN

-# Image Classification Project with CNNs and Transfer Learning

 This project implements a multi-class image classification model using Convolutional Neural Networks (CNNs) and Transfer Learning with TensorFlow and Keras.
 The objective is to classify images into three classes: `Healthy`, `Type1disease`, and `Type2disease`.
 This project follows a series of model-building steps, starting from a basic CNN model, adding data augmentation, and then using transfer learning with pre-trained models (MobileNetV2 and DenseNet121).

 ## Table of Contents